 1975 Topps has another image of Tom Seaver wearing his windbreaker, but this time under his jersey.
 Along with this colorful base card, there is also a mini version of this card that was only offered in test markets in Michigan and on the West Coast.

 One of the most beautiful action shots for the pitcher, the 1974 Topps base card features Seaver in the process of throwing heat.
 Mets first baseman John Milner is shown behind Seaver, ready for the ball, with plenty of fans watching the play unfold.

 While Tom Seaver has signed in several high-end sets, it not be accurate to call him a frequent signer.
-Many of his recent inclusions, like in 2011 and 2015 Topps, were sticker signatures, making on-card Seaver autographs a premium option.
 A nice example of an on-card Seaver autograph featuring him as a Met can be found in 1999 Upper Deck SP Signature Edition.
 Several Donruss products from 2005, including Donruss Classics, feature autographed cards with Seaver in a Reds uniform.

 1968 Topps awards Seaver an All-Star Rookie Cup, which would go nicely with his 1967 Rookie of the Year Award.
 His 16-13 record may not seem that amazing, but was actually quite impressive considering the Mets lost 101 games that year.
 An interesting collecting project might be to collect all the All-Star Rookie Cup appearances on Topps cards through the years.
 Seaver's card would certainly be one of the most expensive of that collection.